 The Window of Opportunity for Evacuation Is Short

 Many people simply don’t want to leave their homes and worldly belongings.
-They might take stock in wishful thinking and pray that the disaster won’t hit, or they might think that they can handle the disaster (like this man who refused to evacuate during the California wildfires).
+They might take stock in wishful thinking and pray that the disaster won’t hit, or they might think that they can handle the disaster.

 Many more people don’t evacuate because they are too paralyzed with fear.
 By the time they realize how bad the disaster is, it may be too late.
 This is why it is so important for citizens to come up with a disaster plan and practice it!